nus-cs2103-AY2324S1/tp/docs/2101UserGuide.md

 <div style="page-break-after: always;"></div>
 #### Edit an Event : `editEvent`

-If you forgot to note any important details, or realise that you made a mistake in any field of the event created, the `editEvent` command is here to help.
+If you forget to note any important details, or realise that you made a mistake in any field of the event created, the `editEvent` command is here to help.

 Here's how you can use it:<br>